For the past three years 5nm bitcoin mining machines have been an urban legend.

 Miner Daily attempted to fact check such claims by reaching out to a respected Antminer distributor and to Bitmain.
 We found no evidence to suggest that Bitmain’s S19j bitcoin mining machines are locked into a mining pool, or that they are 5nm.
 Bitmain revealed to us that they keep their chip sizes secret and were unable to comment.

 Update June 11, 2021: We were able to receive feedback from Wu Blockchain, he stands by the fact that S19j models are 5nm.
-He told us that ‘any miner in China, they know S19j is 5nm, if we question this, it only means we don’t know the industry,’ citing his own knowledge as proof.
-We replied that nobody actually knows for sure at this point, as the chip size is ‘top secret’ according to Bitmain.
+He told us that ‘any miner in China, they know S19j is 5nm, if we question this, it only means we don’t know the industry,’ citing his article.
+We replied that the chip size is ‘top secret’ according to Bitmain.
 We also pointed out that the efficiency of an S19 Pro (29.5 joules/terahash) is better than the S19j Pro (30.5 J/TH), indicating that S19j is not a better chip.

 In conclusion, we believe that all Bitmain’s S19 and S19j models use a 7nm chip, and a new Antminer S21 model with an upgraded 5nm chip is soon at hand.
 However, we can’t be certain.